MONTEFIORE WINDMILL TASTING ROOM

 The tasting room is closed on Shabbat and holidays.

 For further details and to book an event, please call: +972 2 583 6875.

 The Windmill wines are the boutique wines of Jerusalem Vineyard Winery, made in tiny quantities.
 This is a rare, limited edition range of handcrafted wines made by isolating and separating fruit from the best individual plots in the finest vineyards.
 The wines are hand made by winemaker Sam Soroka, from the vineyard to the bottle and such is his identification with the wines, that he signs the front label to illustrate they represent a personal expression.
-There is a Chardonnay, a varietal Shiraz, Merlot & Cabernet Sauvignon and the prestige Yemin Moshe, a blend of Cabernet Sauvignon, Merlot & Petit Verdot.
-The reds are aged for 16 months in small French oak barrels, and the Chardonnay was part barrel fermented.
+There is a varietal Sauvignon Blanc, Chardonnay, Malbec, Shiraz, Merlot & Cabernet Sauvignon and the prestige Yemin Moshe, a blend of Cabernet Sauvignon, Merlot & Petit Verdot.
+The reds are aged for between10 and 20 months in small French oak barrels, and the Chardonnay was part barrel fermented.
 These wines are primarily for collectors, connoisseurs and wine lovers.

-The wines come from high elevation vineyards in the Biblical Shilo, which is part of the Central Mountains, under the Judean Hills appellation.
+All the wines come from high elevation vineyards in the Central Mountains and the Malbec, comes from Beit Zeit, on the hills that rise to Jerusalem.
+All are under the Judean Hills appellation.

-Shiraz – Merlot – Cabernet Sauvignon – Yemin Moshe – Chardonnay
+Malbec – Shiraz – Merlot – Cabernet Sauvignon – Yemin Moshe – Sauvignon Blanc – Chardonnay

 The Montefiore Windmill is one of the most recognizable landmarks of the Jerusalem skyline.
 It was built by Sir Moses Montefiore in 1857 to provide a livelihood for the poor.